 Bipolar Disorder in Children and Teens

 Does your child go through extreme changes in mood and behavior?
 Does your child get much more excited or much more irritable than other kids?
-Do you notice that your child goes through cycles of extreme highs and lows more often than other children?
-Do these mood changes affect how your child acts at school or at home?
+Do you notice that your child goes through cycles of extreme highs and lows in mood and energy levels more often than other children?
+Do these mood changes affect how your child acts at school or home?

-Some children and teens with these symptoms may have bipolar disorder, a brain disorder that causes unusual shifts in mood, energy, activity levels, and day-to-day functioning.
-With treatment, children and teens with bipolar disorder can get better over time.
+Some children and teens with these symptoms may have bipolar disorder, a mental illness that causes unusual shifts in mood, energy, activity levels, and day-to-day functioning.
+With treatment, children and teens with bipolar disorder can improve over time.

 What is bipolar disorder?

-With treatment, children and teens with bipolar disorder can manage their symptoms and lead successful lives.
+With treatment, children and teens with bipolar disorder can manage their symptoms and lead full, active lives.

 What causes bipolar disorder?